W427697/Discord-/docs/faq.md

 <Callout variant="info">

 If you have stories written with the older `storiesOf` format, it was removed in Storybook 8.0 and is no longer maintained.
 We recommend that you migrate your stories to CSF.
 See the [migration guide](./migration-guide.md#storiesof-to-csf) for more information.
-However, if you need, you can still access the old documentation for `storiesOf` [here](https://github.com/storybookjs/storybook/blob/release/5.3/docs/src/pages/formats/storiesof-api/index.md).
+However, if you need, you can still access the old `storiesOf` [documentation](https://github.com/storybookjs/storybook/blob/release/5.3/docs/src/pages/formats/storiesof-api/index.md) for reference.

 </Callout>